sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 Raygun, similary to NewRelic, hides multiple services under it's name.
 In this case it's **Pulse** and **Crash Report**.
 Pulse is available for: Android, iOS, maxOS, JavaScript, WordPress, Xamarin.Android and Xamarin.iOS.
 No .NET here so I will not be exploring this path.
 **Crash report** supports 27 options with most languages and platform covered(Ruby, Node, PHP, .NET, Go, ColdFusion and mobile).
+Raygun is deffinetly not a tool I was looking for, but it has it's place still.
+It will notify You when an error occures and gives the possibility to mark it as fixed, but not deployed to prod.
+This will halt notifications of this type of errors.
+I see a value in this service.

 **The good**

 - the logo reminds me of an old game *Earthworm Jim*, oh the memories...:)
 - very carefully designed UI.
 - easy to setup (nuget package + web config changes)
+- checking an error as fixed works quite good
+- the filtering won't let You filter on an non existing value
+-
 **The bad**

 - at registration(demo) requiers phone number,company name, company size and role.
+- it is only a log aggregating mechanism
+- the filtering has very little fields and only Que

 <style>
 div.entry-content .logo{